geearen/Jujutsu-Kaisen-Gotchi/README.md

 # Feature Creep
     * Food button ----> decrease hunger by 6 ADDED
-    * Train button -----> and increase sleepiness by 1
+    * Train button -----> and increase sleepiness by 1 ADDED
-    * Sleep button --->Hunger will increase by 1
+    * Sleep button --->Hunger will increase by 1 ADDED
     * add a power lvl metric that act as a (the level of the game / the higher the number the harder it gets to keep Itadori alive)
     * add a confidence boost that will boost up the SAKUNA BOOST = each SAKUNA BOOST INCREASES the POWER LEVEL === the faster the game progress
     * add more monster having differently damage level , also increasing the SAKUNA BOOST == faster the game progress